01 of 04

 - Shekhawati Guest House -- is an eco-friendly and homely guesthouse located on an organic farm outside the town.
 Rates range from 800 rupees per night for a standard double room up to 1,500 rupees a night for an air conditioned cottage.
 The home cooked food served in the garden restaurant is delicious.

 Best hotels in Mandawa

 - Vivaana Culture Hotel -- if you feel like splurging, then this is the hotel for you.
 This gorgeous property is a meticulously restored 19th century haveli located 10 kilometers from Mandawa.
-Rates start from 5,500 rupees per night for a double, plus tax, with breakfast included.
+Rates start from about 6,500 rupees per night for a double, with breakfast included.

 - Castle Mandawa -- a 240 year old fortress that's been converted into a hotel with a spacious courtyard, lofty domes, turrets, and cannons.
 It's a huge, rambling place that you can spend an afternoon exploring.
 However, this hotel is special for its atmosphere and setting, not for the rooms.
-Rates start from 7,500 rupees per night for a double, plus tax.
+Rates start from 7,500 rupees per night for a double.

 - Hotel Shekhawati -- the best budget option at Mandawa.
 It has gorgeous painted frescoes in its spacious rooms, and very pleasant staff.
 Room rates start at a reasonable 1,000 rupees per night.

 - Hotel Chobdar Haveli -- another newly and beautifully done up boutique hotel, the Chobdar Haveli has just five suites for guests, all individually themed in different colors.
-Room rates range from 3,000-4,000 rupees for double.
-Breakfast is not included and costs 250 rupees extra.
+Room rates start from 3,500 rupees for double, per night.